JockeJarre/VPinballX.starter/README.md

 LogVersions=1
 ;cmd files to run before and after a table has been started.
 Activate here:
 PREPOSTactive=false
-PREcmdExtension=.pre.cmd
+;The first argument will become the table name, complete command line parameters follow FirstArgTableName=true
+;The filename extension for VPinballX.starter.pre.cmd and tablename.pre.cmd PREcmdExtension=.pre.cmd
 POSTcmdExtension=.post.cmd

-;you can have different settings depending on the caller: (Pinup popper show up as anonymous) PREcmdExtension.explorer=.explorerpre.cmd POSTcmdExtension.explorer=.explorerpost.cmd
+;you can have different settings depending on the caller:
+;First VPinballX.starter.preexplorer.cmd then VPinballX.starter.pre.cmd
+#PREcmdExtension.explorer=.preexplorer.cmd
+#POSTcmdExtension.explorer=.postexplorer.cmd

+; If the parent process cannot be found (Pinup popper show up as 'anonymous')
+#PREcmdExtension.anonymous=.preanon.cmd
+#POSTcmdExtension.anonymous=.preanon.cmd

 [TableNameExceptions]
 ;If left string is found in the Table filename